timoruohomaki/fmod-framework/README.md

 ## License

-This project uses the FMOD Core API, which requires proper licensing for use in commercial applications.
+This project uses the FMOD Core API by by Firelight Technologies Pty Ltd., which requires proper licensing for use in commercial applications.
 Please refer to the [FMOD licensing page](https://www.fmod.com/licensing) for details.

 Christian Schmitz Software GmbH, of Nickenich Germany is the owner, developer and sole copyright holder of the MBS Plugins product, which is licensed -not sold- to developer on a non-exclusive basis.
 [MBS Plugins Licensing](https://www.monkeybreadsoftware.de/xojo/license.shtml)